downloadpgm/spark_own_documentation/Spark cluster managers and components.md

 ■ YARN lets you run different types of Java applications, not just Spark, so you can mix legacy Hadoop and Spark applications with ease.
 ■ YARN provides methods for isolating and prioritizing applications among users and organizations, functionality the standalone cluster doesn’t have.
 ■ You don’t have to install Spark on all nodes in the cluster.
+■ It can run and dynamically distribute resources between different applications - some running Hive, some using HBase or Impala, and others running Spark.

+Limitations:
+1) YARN is not a standalone component.
+It is cluster manager for Hadoop, and as such it has always been closely tied to the Hadoop ecosystem.
+2) Spark jobs running on YARN run slower than on Standalone cluster.

 ■ YARN main components are a resource manager (similar to Spark master) for the cluster and node managers (similar to Spark workers) for each node in the cluster.
 ■ Applications on YARN run in containers (JVM processes to which CPU and memory resources are granted).